gtrak/garytrakhman.com/blog/src/content/blog/2023-02-21-robust-risk-reduction-1.md

 We are all working with partial information, and it's just tough to bridge those gaps.

-## If left unchecked, it will eventually block product priorities
+## If left unchecked, tech debt will eventually block product priorities

 Developers and stakeholders don't know what the future holds, but it's key to work hard to keep your options open.
 Some future work can become 'too hard' to realistically get done, depending on the team process, ticket discipline, and competing priorities.
 For example, you don't need to know what particular clients will come in to guess what multiple of today's load will cause the database to fall down, or to know how many concurrent clients you can onboard given your team capacity.
 When you start nearing those limits, all other work becomes 'too hard'.
 Avoid those!

 At a less stressful time, we should try to avoid having implementation costs drive what features are delivered.
 Ideally, we deliver functionality with the most impact, an impact that should be much higher than its implementation costs and higher than the value from competing priorities.

-The 'agile' process framework recommends delivering early and often.
+An 'agile' process framework recommends delivering early and often.
 If what you want to deliver is too large, you should reduce scope until you can deliver an MVP and get some market feedback.
 If the tech debt of the existing system prevents you from scoping down enough to deliver a viable MVP within a sprint or two (when some incoming crisis preempts the work, and you lose momentum), your choices are realistically:

 ### Don't attempt to deliver it